Skip to main content

 The Mechanics of Beauty

 The aesthetic strategy is apparent from the film’s most-discussed sequence, “Already.”
 Beyoncé and Shatta Wale perform against three distinct African locations that the film never identifies, treating them as interchangeable backdrops.
 The lush forests of Ghana’s Ashanti Region, sacred spaces tied to specific histories, are rendered visually indistinguishable from the rolling hills of KwaZulu-Natal in South Africa.
 Centuries of unique cultural and political identity are flattened into a single, monolithic “Africa”.
-The choreography operates under the same logic, borrowing from Gwara Gwara, a South African dance that went viral when Childish Gambino used it.
+The choreography follows the same logic, borrowing from Gwara Gwara, a South African dance that went viral when Childish Gambino used it.
 Here, it melts into movements from a dozen other traditions with the result being genuinely stunning.
 It’s also a form of aesthetic strip-mining.
-Like its industrial counterpart, it extracts the most valuable, easily accessible resources from a landscape, leaving the complex, underlying ecosystem—the context, the history, the meaning—behind.
+Like its industrial counterpart, it extracts the most valuable, easily accessible resources from a landscape, leaving the complex underlying ecosystem (the context, the history, the meaning) behind.
 The potent cultural forms are taken, and what is left for the communities of origin is a hollowed-out, globally-commodified version of their own heritage.

 This logic of decontextualization continues with the objects themselves.
 The cowry shells that appear throughout, for instance, have served in various African societies as currency, divination tools, fertility symbols, and spiritual conduits linked to wealth and womanhood.
 The film transforms them into pure ornamentation: beautiful but emptied of their histories.
 This isn’t simple appropriation in the crude sense; rather, the dynamic is far more complex, especially as the production employed African designers who chose to include these elements.
 Their participation doesn’t negate the critique, it deepens it, showing that extraction is not always an antagonistic act but can be cooperative, in an unequal, process driven by the irresistible gravity of the global market.
 It is the phenomenon that occurs when cultural symbols enter global circulation and with all that comes with fast fashion and haute couture.